Leuk 2016: A 10-year spectacle of sound

 Festival organizer Javier Hagen then took his place behind a mike to give his four-octave vocal range to a work in progress explained by Keitaro Takahashi.

-Listeners heard four variations of a piece entitled Surge as Takahashi developed it with Hagen and concert partner Ulrike Mayer-Spohn playing a mammoth recorder.
+Listeners heard four variations of a piece entitled Surge as Takahashi developed it with Hagen and Ulrike Mayer-Spohn playing a mammoth recorder.
 What started as an acoustic work that called up various natural sounds — of bamboo, waves, wind and traffic — developed into an electronically amplified and then computer-distorted transformation, though the musical score looked very much the same.

 Takahashi then invited comments from the composers (such as Mariétain) and others in the audience, including André Richard, the recording virtuoso reponsible for managing the sounds of the Helicopter Quartet at the 2015 Forum Wallis.